juang1744/blank-new-tab/.github/README.md

 2. On Google Chrome, head to `chrome://extensions`
 3. Turn on `Developer mode`
 4. Click `Load Unpacked`
-5. Select the folder `chrome-custom-new-tab` that was downloaded in step 1.
+5. Select the folder `chrome-custom-new-tab` that was downloaded in step 1
 6. Success!
-Your new tab page should now be a custom, blank page.
+Your new tab page should now be a custom, blank page